Stage of Change 4: Convene a Multi-disciplinary Leadership Team

 Clearly communicate collaboration parameters between primary care and nephrology as determined by your Team.

-Identify an implementation framework to evaluate proposed CKD interventions/quality metrics, implementation strategies and track outcomes.
+Identify an implementation framework to assess implementation strategies/associated interventions and their outcomes.

 Below are some widely used implementation frameworks for consideration.